Univalence and completeness of Segal objects: Associated completions and localizations

-is a homotopy equivalence.
+is a homotopy-equivalence.
 In other words, $f$ is $(-1)$-truncated if and only if transport of paths along $f$ yields an equivalence between paths in $E$ and paths in $B$ between endpoints in $E$. \end{lemma}

-\begin{proof} Since a factorization $f=pj$ into an acyclic cofibration $j$ and a fibration $p$ gives a factorization of $\mathtt{tr}_f\colon PE\rightarrow PB$ into a homotopy equivalence and $\mathtt{tr}_p$, without loss of generality the map $f$ is a fibration.
+\begin{proof} Since a factorization $f=pj$ into an acyclic cofibration $j$ and a fibration $p$ gives a factorization of $\mathtt{tr}_f\colon PE\rightarrow PB$ into a homotopy-equivalence and $\mathtt{tr}_p$, without loss of generality the map $f$ is a fibration.
 The ``only if'' direction is shown in \cite[Proposition 1.4.6]{thesis}.
 For the other direction, assume $\mathtt{tr}_f$ is an equivalence.
 The two projections of the composition

 yield the same map into $B$.
 That means the composition (\ref{equlemmamono}) factors through the diagonal of $B$ and hence yields a lift to $PB$ represented via the constant path $r_B\colon B\rightarrow PB$.
 In particular, the natural map $\iota_B\colon E\times_B E\rightarrow E\times E$ lifts to the pullback $PB\times_{(B\times B)}(E\times E)$.
 Since $\mathtt{tr}_f$ is an equivalence, we obtain a homotopy $H\colon\pi_1\iota_B\sim\pi_2\iota_B$ in $E$ such that $\mathtt{tr}_fH=r_Bf\pi_1$.
 Hence, by \cite[Lemma 3.9]{shulmaninv}, we obtain a homotopy $H\sprime\colon\pi_1\iota_B\sim\pi_2\iota_B$ in $(\mathbb{C}/B)^f$, or in other words a section to $P_BE\twoheadrightarrow E\times_BE$.
 Thus, the fibration $f\colon E\twoheadrightarrow B$ is $(-1)$-truncated. \end{proof}